 - Add the cooked pasta, and incorporate the sauce so it coats the pasta.
 Add a little of the pasta water to loosen the pasta.

-- Add more sauce, stir, and transfer to a serving platter.
+- Add more sauce, stir, and add more pasta water if needed.
+Transfer to a serving platter.
 Add meatballs to the top, and pass with extra sauce.